UNTV: Programming

 UNTV's well-balanced program lineup consists of news and public service programs, religious programs, entertainment and informative programs, talk shows, sports shows, and educational programs.
 It also launched a regular community prayer aimed at bringing the prayerful lifestyle using broadcast media.

 The programs shown on the network are produced by BMPI.
 Meanwhile, religious programs are produced by the Members Church of God International.

-Aside from these, UNTV also acts as a news channel.
+Aside from these mentioned, UNTV also acts as a news channel.
 In case of developing stories, and even important or scheduled live coverage, UNTV pre-empts its regularly scheduled programming to give way for the developing news stories and/or important coverage of a news story as it happens.
 Regular scheduled programming resume once the coverage of an important event has ended.